Lower Bounds for Learning Hamiltonians from Time Evolution

-More formally, assume we have an $n$-qubit Hamiltonian $H = \sum_{P} \alpha_P P$ which encodes the interactions between the qubits, where the sum is taken over all $n$-qubit Pauli matrices.
-The goal is to determine the coefficients of $H$ to error $\eps$, given the ability to evolve states via $H$, as well as the ability to apply arbitrary control, i.e. perform evolutions of the form

-where $m$ is the number of rounds of interaction necessary, $U_j$ are some fixed unitaries, and the $t_j$ is the evolution time needed for the $j$-th round of evolution.
-There are two key, closely related, measures of complexity for such an interaction: the total number of rounds of interaction $m$, and the total evolution time $\sum_{j = 1}^m t_j$.
-Clearly, for any algorithm for this problem to be efficient, we will want both quantities to be polynomial in the system size.
+More formally, assume we have an $n$-qubit Hamiltonian encoding the interaction between qubits.
+Here the sum is taken over all $n$-qubit Pauli matrices, and the Pauli coefficients $\alpha_P$ are the parameters that determine $H$.
+The goal is to determine basic properties of these parameters, given the ability to evolve states according to $H$, \textit{i.e.}, (adaptively) apply the unitary $e^{-iHt}$, interleaved with general $H$-independent quantum channels and measurement (see Definition~\ref{def:general-access}).
+There are two key and closely related measures of complexity for such an interaction: the total number of rounds of interaction, and the total evolution time required by the algorithm.
+Clearly, for any algorithm in this setting to be considered efficient, we will want both quantities to be polynomial in the system size.

-This problem has attracted a considerable amount of recent attention from the quantum computing community.
-A recent line of work has demonstrated a number of algorithms for learning Hamiltonians from time evolution, including several which achieve Heisenberg scaling for learning $k$-local Hamiltonians~\cite{huang2023learning,bakshi2024structure,ma2024learning,hu2025ansatz}, i.e., they demonstrate that one can achieve error $\eps$ with total time evolution cost scaling with $1 / \eps$, which is easily seen to be tight.
+This question has recently received considerable attention from the quantum computing community.
+A recent line of work has demonstrated a number of algorithms for learning Hamiltonians from time evolution~\cite{huang2023learning,bakshi2024structure,ma2024learning,hu2025ansatz}.
+Typically, these papers focus on parameter recovery, \textit{i.e.}, their goal is to learn all of the coefficients to uniform error $\eps$, although there are also other natural learning objectives, such as learning good approximations to $H$ in spectral norm or other non-parametric notions of closeness, see \textit{e.g.}~\cite{bluhm2024hamiltonian}.
+For parameter recovery, the best-known upper bounds require total time evolution cost and number of interactions with the Hamiltonian scaling as $\mathrm{poly} (\nnz(H)) / \eps$, where $\nnz(H)$ is an \emph{a priori} bound on the number of nonzero Pauli coefficients in the Hamiltonian.
+This scaling with $\eps$ is commonly referred to as \emph{Heisenberg scaling}, and it is a folklore result that this is optimal, see \textit{e.g.}~\cite{bakshi2024structure}.